amolmahajan0804/machine_learning_algorithms/README.md

 # machine_learning_algorithms
-Implementation of algorithms frequently used in data science.
+Implementation of algorithms frequently used in data science using Python.